apache/apisix-website/blog/en/blog/2023/07/11/2023-apisix-meetup-malaysia.md

 >
 > Speaking specifically about APISIX, we see a promising future for the product overall.
 We are genuinely excited and confident that it will excel, especially considering the positive feedback we received from attendees at this event.
 Additionally, the global interest from clients eager to utilize APISIX further strengthens our belief that the technological landscape in Malaysia will continue to thrive.
 We are truly delighted to have had the opportunity to connect with you all and eagerly await your future endeavors."

-Michael, the esteemed head of SRE at a multinational fintech company, said:
+Michael, Head of SRE at a multinational fintech company, said:

 > "We are actively seeking a new API gateway, and we have a keen interest in APISIX's exceptional traffic governance capabilities.
 The valuable insights and use cases presented at the conference, particularly within the financial services industry, provide invaluable references for our decision-making process.
 We eagerly look forward to experiencing the captivating features of APISIX at the earliest opportunity."

-Joey, an accomplished software engineer, enthusiastically praised the Meetup:
+Joey, an accomplished Software Engineer, enthusiastically praised the Meetup:

 > "The event is incredibly informative, with a remarkably detailed demo that left me enriched with knowledge.
 Prior to this, he was more familiar with platforms such as GCP and AWS, but the introduction to APISIX has opened up a plethora of prospects for my future work."